godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unassigned_variable.rst

     var my_var
     print(my_var)

-Without having a value assigned to the variable, Godot may not know what to do with it.
+By default, the variable will be ``null``.
+However, Godot considers this a warning because the user did not explicitly assign the value, and as such might be unaware of it.

 How to fix this warning
 -----------------------